TeachingData/basic-CPP-examples/Inheritance/readme.md

       - No virtualization just direct overridding and parent-child relationships
   - Code from 2020 class with more detailed example
       - Uses a File abstract with virtualization for its parent
+      - More traditional header/source split that one would expect in professional code
       - 2 children: a CSV file handler and a book file handler
       - Structure Journal is used to show composition in CSV handler
       - Also has a small string stream usage shown with CSV spliting